|Texas Employment Report||Texas Employment Report||Luis B. Torres and Joshua Roberson||2021-07-20T05:00:00Z||technical-report||Texas Economy|

 Click here to receive email notifications each time this report is published.

-- Texas added 13,000 jobs during April, increasing 0.1 percent over March.
-However, its growth rate was lower than the nation's 0.2 percent.*
+- Texas added 55,800 jobs in June, a 0.4 percent increase over May.
+However, its growth rate was lower than the nation's 0.6 percent.*

-- Due to the jobs gained during April, the Texas economy now needs to gain almost 446,000 jobs in the coming months to return to pre-pandemic levels.*
+- The Texas economy now needs to gain almost 345,700 jobs in the coming months to return to pre-pandemic levels.*

 - For the remainder of 2021, employment will benefit from increasing vaccination rates and a further round of federal government stimulus.
 This will allow the economy to fully reopen, benefiting services that cannot socially distance, such as leisure and hospitality.

 - Texas' unemployment rate fell to 6.5 percent from in June, down 0.1 percentage point from a revised rate of 6.6 percent in May 2021.
 The state had a higher unemployment rate than the nation's 5.9 percent.
 The unemployment rate has a long way to drop to reach pre-pandemic levels of 3.7 percent.*

 - The states' labor force increased by 2,618 from June 2020 to June 2021, but it still needs an additional 111,074 to reach pre-pandemic levels.*